-Our performance-based RSUs cliff vest after a four-year performance period contingent upon the achievement of pre-determined performance-based milestones and service conditions.
-If these performance-based milestones are not met but service conditions are met, the performance-based RSUs will not vest, in which case any compensation expense we have recognized to date will be reversed.
-Each quarter, we update our assessment of the probability that the specified performance criteria will be achieved.
-We amortize the fair values of performance-based RSUs over the requisite service period.
-The number of Shares to be issued at vesting will range from zero percent to 200 percent of the target number of performance-based RSUs attributable to each performance-based milestone.
+Our PRSUs cliff vest after a four-year performance period contingent upon the achievement of predetermined performance-based milestones based on our non-GAAP net revenue and free cash flow as well as service conditions.
+If these performance-based milestones are not met but service conditions are met, the PRSUs will not vest, in which case any compensation expense we have recognized to date will be reversed.
+Each quarter, we update our assessment of the probability that the non-GAAP net revenue and free cash flow performance milestones will be achieved.
+We amortize the fair values of PRSUs over the requisite service period.
+The PRSUs contain threshold, target and maximum milestones for each of non-GAAP net revenue and free cash flow.